domijan/kh/README.md

 Two packages which are commonly used to fit such models are `mgcv` and `brms`.

+## 1. Pre-processing tools

-**1. Pre-processing tools:** This package has functions which take an `sf` spatial object and generate a contiguity structure in the form which is required by the modelling package.
+This package has functions which take an `sf` spatial object and generate a contiguity structure in the form which is required by the modelling package.

 | Function                | Stage      | Purpose                                                                                                              |
 |-------------------|-------------------|----------------------------------|